 In early 2014, the Hamilton City council voted in favour of a $3.5-million deal to rename the Copps Coliseum after local credit union First Ontario.
 The name FirstOntario Centre was revealed that spring.
 Today, the venue is primarily home to the Ontario Hockey League’s Belleville Bulls team.

 Along with games, the FirstOntario Centre also provides a platform for the biggest stage shows from the world’s top recording artists to showcase their touring shows.
-Canada’s premier entertainment venue has a lot to offer!

 FirstOntario Centre